Winter Packing List: How To Avoid Freezing To Death

 For any kind of cold weather travel, layers are key to any winter packing list.

-- The outer layer (shell layer): shields you from wind and rain
+- The outer layer (shell layer) shields you from wind, rain, and snow.

 You don’t have to wear all three layers all the time – but you better bring them all with you so you can be prepared for anything.